Aeolus-Software/RealmForge/README.md

-# Project Name
+# RealmForge

 Developer Names: Andy Huynh, Andreas Sideris, Owen John, Humna Saeed, Christoper Ludwig

 Date of project start: Sept 18, 2025

-This project is about the creation of a central hub-focused roguelite adventure game.
+RealmForge is a central hub-focused roguelite adventure game.

 The folders and files for this project are as follows: